sinak/sinak.github.com/_posts/2013-09-30-disrupt-us-politics.md

 ---
 layout: post
-title: "A Frighteningly Ambitious Startup Idea: Disrupt US Politics"
+title: "We Need More Innovation in Politics"
 category: posts
-tweet: "A Frighteningly Ambitious Startup Idea: Disrupt US Politics, by @sinak ->"
+tweet: "We Need More Innovation in Politics, by @sinak ->"

 excerpt:
 ---